Delors/Course_W3M20014/5-aes.rst

   .. class:: incremental

-    1. The first two stages of the decryption round need to be interchanged
+    1. The first two stages of the decryption round need to be interchanged.
-    2. The second two stages of the decryption round need to be interchanged
+    2. The second two stages of the decryption round need to be interchanged.

 Interchanging `InvShiftRows` and `InvSubBytes`